muratk5n/thirdwave/en/README.md

 ---

 Doubling nuke plants globally sound far-fetched..
-Plus many are freaked out about them; on paper everyone's like 'on yeah a GW level nuke plant sounds great man!'.
+Too many are freaked out about them; first they'll say 'yeah a GW level nuke plant sounds great man!'.
 But you ask if they want it in their backyard, near their city, they go 'aw man, like, no, how about the neighboring state, they'll be fine with that.. not here'

 ---